iluwatar/java-design-patterns/README.md

 ##Observer
 **Intent:** Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+##State
+**Intent:** Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.